 The fourth layer of filtration is the DOW reverse osmosis membrane layer.
 This layer has a pore size of 0.0001μm.
 Between this layer and the fifth layer of an additional activated carbon block filter, 99.99% of harmful contaminants are removed from the water during the filtration process.

-- Filter reminder screen on the faucet
+- Smart life filter reminder on the filter system.

-- Easy installation in 30 minutes
+- Easy to install in less than 30 minutes.

 The last reverse osmosis system on our list is another model made by Waterdrop.
 It is a 400GPD model that comes with an ordinary faucet instead of a smart faucet.